shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

+The main reason I believe this will happen is that any way I look at it, the current common practices will simply make it very hard to implement some of the most important improvements that are coming.
+The easiest way to make AI much more productive is to build the software in a way that "fits" the AI from the ground up.

 The way a project is written makes a difference to how easy it is for AI to help with it.

 For example: